 The school follows safer recruitment procedures when employing new staff.
 All staff and regular visiting volunteers are screened through the National Disclosure and Barring Service (DBS) check.

 At Foxhills the Designated Safeguarding Officer (DSO) is the Head Teacher - Mrs Howe.
-The Deputy Designated Safeguarding Officers are the Deputy Head Teacher, Mrs James and Senior Leader, Mrs Flood.
+The Deputy Designated Safeguarding Officers are the Deputy Head Teacher, Mrs James and Senior Leaders Miss Grover and Miss Dyer.

 The Deputy Head Teacher, Mrs James, is the Designated Teacher For Children in Care (DT CiC) and attends appropriate county led training and regular support groups.